 Motorcycle insurance costs: city-by-city breakdown

-To help you understand how the price of motorcycle insurance varies within Pennsylvania, we've displayed the average annual premiums from cities across the state.
+To help you understand how motorcycle insurance prices vary within Pennsylvania, we've displayed the average annual premiums from cities across the state.
 You can also see how each city's average cost compares to the statewide mean.

-This represents one persons experience.
+This represents one person’s experience.
 Results may vary.
-We gathered over 500 quotes for addresses across Pennsylvania.
-Our sample driver was a 45-year-old married homeowner who drove a 2019 Harley-Davidson FLHX Street Glide.
+We gathered 250 quotes for addresses across Pennsylvania.
+Our sample driver was a 45-year-old married homeowner who drove a 2021 Harley-Davidson FLHX Street Glide.
 The quotes we collected had these coverage limits:

 - Bodily injury liability coverage: $100,000 per person/$300,000 per accident